-If you have the typical symptoms described above during a known flu outbreak, you can be pretty sure you have the flu.
-However, flu symptoms aren’t specific to the flu, but can occur in other diseases as well, so to be certain, contact your primary care provider to see whether an office visit is necessary.
-Other diagnoses that can present in a similar manner include pneumonia and pertussis (whooping cough).
-Right now, there is a high incidence of pertussis in the community, so if your predominant symptom is a loud, uncontrollable cough, your health care provider may want to see you.
-In most cases, however, it’s best to stay at home and rest rather than come to the office.
+If you have the symptoms described above during a flu outbreak, it’s likely you have the flu and there’s usually no need to be tested.
+The flu vaccine isn’t 100 percent effective, so don’t assume you have something else if you’ve been vaccinated.
+However, flu symptoms can occur in other diseases like pneumonia and pertussis (whooping cough) as well, so to be certain, contact your primary care provider to see whether a visit is necessary.
+There has been a jump in pertussis cases in the past few years because immunity from the new tetanus-pertussis-diphtheria vaccine lasts only several years, so if your predominant symptom is a loud, uncontrollable cough, your health care provider may want to see you.
+In most cases, however, it’s best to stay at home and rest.

 What’s the best treatment for the flu?

-There’s really no substitute for old-school, commonsense treatments.
-Get lots of rest and drink plenty of fluids.
-Avoid alcohol and tobacco.
-Take acetaminophen (Tylenol) and/or ibuprofen (Motrin, Advil) for fever and body aches, but avoid aspirin if you’re under the age of 19 (children and teenagers can develop a severe disorder called Reye’s syndrome if they take aspirin when they have the flu).
+There’s really no substitute for classic, common sense treatments.
+Rest, drink plenty of fluids, avoid alcohol and tobacco, and take acetaminophen (Tylenol) and/or ibuprofen (Motrin, Advil) for fever and body aches.
+Avoid aspirin if you’re under the age of 19 (children and teenagers can develop a severe disorder called Reye’s syndrome if they take aspirin when they have the flu).

 Do antiviral medications like Tamiflu help?